-- facilities used to conserve or convey water

-- fencing assets

-- fodder storage assets
+- facilities used to conserve or convey water - fencing assets - fodder storage assets, and - horticultural plants (including grapevines).

-- horticultural plants, and

-- grapevines.

 For depreciating assets deductible under these special rules, you cannot use the general rules for working out decline in value or claim the immediate deduction for depreciating assets costing \$300 or less (although some are immediately deductible regardless of cost).